 We drive to the Colle di Sampeyre at 2285m from where we descend through open meadows, full of wildflowers in spring, to the 15th century church of Elva with its outstanding frescoes.
 Mountain and woodland tracks pass through dramatic scenery which is dotted with hamlets suspended in time and lead us down towards the pretty Maira valley.
 Dinner in a local restaurant.
 (12km/7.6miles)

 A beautiful drive up the fertile Po valley takes us to the foot of Monviso and the source of the river at 2020m.
-From a mountain refuge we climb up on mountain trails past pristine lakes enjoying magnificent views of Monviso and the Alps.
-(6.5km/4.1miles).
+From a mountain refuge we climb up on mountain trails past pristine lakes enjoying magnificent views of Monviso and the Cottian Alps.
+(6.5km/4.1miles - Approximate ascent/descent 500m).
 Dinner in a local restaurant in Saluzzo this evening.

 A short drive takes us to the pretty medieval town of Cherasco - famous for its many churches, chocolates .... and snails.
 Continue to La Morra where we indulge in a leisurely lunch at an award-winning restaurant with views over the vineyards.
 We stay for 3 nights at the charming Corte Gondina hotel in La Morra.
 Time to relax by the pool or indulge in the new Spa in the afternoon.
 This evening we meet a local winemaker for an introduction to the fabulous wines of this region.

-Starting from a village in the foothills of the Alta Langa, we walk through hazelnut groves and vinyards with panoramic views of the Langhe and the snow-capped Alps beyond. we are welcomed for lunch at a local farm producing wine and an incredible range of cheeses, near the town of Monforte d'Alba.
+Starting from a village in the foothills of the Alta Langa, we walk through hazelnut groves and vinyards with panoramic views of the Langhe and the snow-capped Alps beyond.
+Picnic in the countryside near the small town of Monforte d'Alba.
 Later in the day we visit the pretty regional capital Alba to experience the passegiata and an aperitif followed by dinner at a renowned restaurant.
 (10km/6.3miles)

 Return first to the Porta Nuova station in Turin for 11am and, if required, to the airport for 11.30am.